 Kathy DiFiore, Founder of the Several Sources Shelters received her Undergraduate Degree in Psychology from the University of Rochester in 1969.
 In 1979, she received her MBA from NYU and is currently studying for her doctorate in Education at the University of Phoenix online.
 From 1970 to 1978 she was a member of the NY State Advisory Committee to the U.S. Civil Rights Committee.
 Her business career included holding the position of Personnel Director, American Express, Credit Card Division and Personnel Director at Degussa Chemicals Corporation.

-Kathy decided to turn her own home into a Shelter for mothers and their babies.
+In 1981 Kathy decided to turn her own New Jersey home into a Shelter for mothers and their babies.
 As the demand for her help for pregnant women grew, Kathy made a decision to leave the corporate world and devote full time to helping mothers and babies in need.
-In a short time the demand became so overwhelming that with the help of other volunteers, she is now operating four residential shelters in New Jersey; a 24-hour national hotline for pregnant women and five informative websites.
-Several Sources has opened a fifth shelter, Ladies Rest, in Newark for inner city poor women who are homeless and in need of special, daytime help to get back on their feet.
-The concept of Several Sources is the "haves" helping the "have nots".
-Several Sources Foundation helps the poor, the ill, the lonely and concentrates its efforts on the inner city poor children of Newark and their families.
-Several Sources does this through monthly "Care Packages" and frequent outings to parks, the circus and to the summer golf clinic.
+She is now operating four residential shelters in New Jersey, a 24-hour national hotline 1-800-662-2678 for pregnant women and five informative websites which receive about a million visitors a year.

 All operating expenses for the Several Sources Shelters is a 501 C-3 non profit organization which is funded through private donations, golf outings, dinners and free will offerings at various churches.